Home

 What is the Canadian Lifeboat Institution?

 The Canadian Lifeboat Institution has been in operation since 1981.
-During that time, members have actively participated in over 4500+ incidents, working in close cooperation with other search and rescue organizations.
+During that time, members have actively participated in approximately 5000 incidents, working in close cooperation with other search and rescue organizations.

 The Canadian Lifeboat Institution is a not-for-profit, nationally registered charitable marine search and rescue organization dedicated to saving lives and property at sea.
 Its members and lifeboat crews, from all walks of life, are volunteers concerned about marine safety and rescue.
 The CLI is not directly funded by the government but relies entirely on personal and corporate donations, as well as community and other grants.